 Rackham was made famous thanks to his portrayal in the Starz TV show “Black Sails” and the video game “Assassin’s Creed IV: Black Flag”.
 However, he was not actually active as a pirate for very long — only two years (1718 – 1720).

 The first record of Rackham participating in piracy comes from 1718, when he was quartermaster aboard Charles Vane’s ship Ranger.
 After Vane was removed from captaincy of the Ranger, Rackham was voted to the captaincy.
 He would command several vessels throughout his time as a pirate, most notably the Kingston.
-No matter which ship he commanded, Rackham would use the exact same flag: a skull above a pair of crossed swords (shown above).
+No matter which ship he commanded, Rackham would use the same exact Calico Jack flag: a skull above a pair of crossed swords (shown above).

 3. Henry “Long Ben” Every